 - Place the chocolate and coconut oil in a heat proof bowl and melt over a pan filled with a little water.
 Stir a couple of times.
 Remove the bowl from the pan and allow to cool a little.
 (Alternatively, heat in the microwave.**)

 - Mix the peanut butter with the sweetener (if using) and salt.
 Use firmer peanut butter from the bottom of the pot.

-- Add about 1 tsp of chocolate to each cup and use the back of a teaspoon to coat the sides.
+- Add about 1 teaspoon of chocolate to each cup and use the back of a teaspoon to coat the sides.
 Place in the freezer to set for 10 minutes.

-- Add 1 tsp of peanut butter, or just enough to sit in the centre of the cup.
+- Add 1 teaspoon of peanut butter, or just enough to sit in the centre of the cup.
 Flatten with the top of the spoon.

 - Cover with the rest of the chocolate.
 Place back in the freezer for about 10 minutes, or until fully set.
 Store in the fridge.

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.